ericoporto/ags-manual-wiki/GeneralSettings.md

     **NOTE**:
     - Button images are clipped using individual button's property called "ClipImage".
     - Label with a wrapped text will only ever display next line if there's at least 1 extra pixel of height available past the line spacing.
     - Sliders DO NOT clip as of AGS 3.6.0.
-This is left so for the time being, because the positions of their elements historically is calculated to be outside of their bounds.
+This is left so for the time being, because the positions of their elements historically are calculated to be outside of their bounds.
 -   **Pixel-perfect click detection** - normally, when the player clicks the mouse, AGS just checks to see if the cursor is within the rectangular area of each character and object on the screen.